 What does the Council do when it receives a disclosure?

-The Public Interest Disclosure Coordinator will assess disclosures received:
+The Public Interest Disclosure Officer will assess disclosures received:

 - to determine whether the conduct constitutes improper conduct or detrimental action, giving consideration to how serious the consequences are; and